craig-osterhout/docs/content/manuals/dhi/how-to/customize.md

    customization process.
 You can continue with the following steps for more details.

-1. Select one or more images and versions you want to customize.
+1. Select one or more images or Helm charts and versions you want to customize.
+   You can select multiple images and versions (from the same distro), or multiple Helm charts and versions, to apply the same customization to all of them.
 1. Select **Next**.
 1. Optional.
 Add packages.